HR-Athena/Athena-Legacy/README.md

-# Tower Scum READ ME
+# Tower Scum 2.0 READ ME
-A variation of a drag/drop protect your 'tower' game.
-Protect your computer from the besieging viruses!
+Now in both single and multiplayer format.

+In single-player mode, drag and drop the attacking viruses to protect your computer.

+In multiplayer mode, you are pitted against one another to out type your opponent.
+Complete lines of text to send attacking viruses toward your oppenent and to turn away those they have sent to you!
+Be the last computer standing to win.

+##Slack Integration
+Tower Scum has slack integration to callout your friends directly!
+By entering '/callout' followed by @user (change user to their username), you can challenge your friends to a round of Tower Scum.
+A link will be generated that will direct each user to their own battleground.

 ##Overview of the files
+There are two folders that contain a game mode. 'client' contains the new two-player logic and 'original-version' contains the single-player logic.

-The folders are split up by states, sprites, and assets.
+For both versions folders are split up by states, sprites, and assets.
 The main game logic titled "towerscum.js" has the main game logic.

 | States | Sprites | Assets |
 | :----- | :------ | :----- |
 | preloads assets | contains virus/sprite animation logic | has the image files |

+The 'server' file contains the neccesary framework to support multiplayer gameplay.
+This includes the logic to update both player views for a consistent experience.
+Otherwise, the front-end logic and files are not too dissimiliar between the single-player and multi-player modes.

+In the multiplayer setup, there are several global variables used. 'roomID', 'player', and 'name' are defined in client/test.js file.

 ##States
 The states folder consists of boot, preload, menu, and game over.
 There shouldn't be a need to add or delete any files here.